needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

 As a result, the Poke Interactor is ill-suited for discontinuous input and does not support custom entity id target sources.
 The `PokeInteractorToggler` component simply listens for changes in the [`SpatialTouchInputReader`](#spatialtouchinputreader) and toggles the `XRPokeInteractor` on and off as touch input comes and goes.
 This ensures that sudden jumps in position of the poke interactor do not cause accidental touches to occur.

 ## Scripts / UI
-The following components are ported from PolySpatial samples to leverage XRI interaction events.
+The following components are ported from PolySpatial samples to leverage the XR Interaction Toolkit interaction events.

 ### Drop-Down Component
 Simple interactable drop down component that activates a pop-up of `DropDownElement` components.